Venus Express orbiter instruments

 Led by Institute of Space Physics, Kiruna, Sweden

-ASPERA will investigate the interaction between the solar wind and the atmosphere of Venus by measuring outflowing particles from the planet’s atmosphere and the particles making up the solar wind.
-It will study how the molecules and ions escape the planet.
+ASPERA investigated the interaction between the solar wind and the atmosphere of Venus by measuring outflowing particles from the planet’s atmosphere and the particles making up the solar wind.
+It studied how the molecules and ions escape the planet.

 Heritage: Mars Express

 Led by IWF, Graz, Austria

 Venus has no detectable internal magnetic field, and the field that exists around the planet is entirely due to the interaction between the solar wind and the atmosphere.
 The MAG magnetometer studied this process to help in understanding the effect this has on Venus’s atmosphere, for instance the atmospheric escape process.

 Heritage: Newly developed for Venus Express (but reusing sensors design from the Rosetta lander)